webOSArchive/webos-docs/docs/proxysetup.md

 If Squid is too complex for you, check out the WebOne proxy, which runs on Windows, Mac and Linux:

 * <a href="https://github.com/atauenis/webone" target="_blank">WebOne on GitHub</a>

+And finally, you can proxy only web rendering, using WRP.
+Read more about this approach in the [Browsing the Web](browsers.md#wrp) section.